jamestl90/ScrapBookApp/README.md

 The client is a responsive single-page application built for a seamless user experience.

-React: A declarative JavaScript library for building component-based user interfaces.
+React: JavaScript library for building component-based user interfaces.

-Vite: A next-generation frontend build tool that provides a significantly faster and leaner development experience.
+Vite: Frontend build tool that provides a significantly faster and leaner development experience.

 React Router (react-router-dom): Handles client-side routing, enabling navigation between the home screen and different scrapbook canvases.